Imran4424/Software-Architecture/SolidPrinciples.md

 But there's still a issue, every classes who conforms the protocols will have the reference to the methods and their default implementation.

+There can be an ambiguous situation where user might call the method and wondering why the functionality is not working.

 # Dependency Inversion Principle